perle-alkhodari/Weaponly/README.md

 About SubWeaponTemplate:
-  - SubWeaponTemplate is a template with a few comments that help you section your code in a way that is standart to this project.
+  - SubWeaponTemplate is a template with a few comments that help you section your code in a way that is standard to this project.

 Advice: